deepshore/operator-pattern-for-dummies/README.md

 Check [http://127.0.0.1:8001/apis/apiextensions.k8s.io/v1/customresourcedefinitions](http://127.0.0.1:8001/apis/apiextensions.k8s.io/v1/customresourcedefinitions) to view the resource you just created.
 The endpoint to the XmasService resource is to be found here: [http://127.0.0.1:8001/apis/deeptalk.deepshore.de/v1/xmasservices](http://127.0.0.1:8001/apis/deeptalk.deepshore.de/v1/xmasservices).

-You can now manage the corresponding objects via the new endpoint.
+We are now able manage the corresponding objects via the new endpoint.

 ### Deploying an Operator